ci4rail/docs/docs/_includes/content/io4edge/analogintypea/detailed-description.md

 Configure the number of samples per bucket.
 By default, a bucket contains max.
 25 samples.
 For high sample rates, it is advisable to use higher numbers to reduce the load of the host and the device.

-If number of buckets per sample is changed, the number of buffered samples for this stream in the device, must be changed accordingly.
+If number of buckets per sample is changed, the number of buffered samples for this stream in the device must be changed accordingly.
 As a rule of thumb, `Buffered Samples` should be two times the number of samples in the bucket.

 ```go
   // configure stream to send the bucket at least once a second